Arnar-com-br/OpenForms-API/README.en.md

 [Português](https://github.com/Arnar-com-br/OpenForms-API) | English | [日本語](https://github.com/Arnar-com-br/OpenForms-API/blob/master/README.jp.md)

 # OpenForms
-OpenForms is divided into 2 projects: API and UI.
-The intent of the project is to be a simple control panel for websites that need a form solution.
-It is utilized for clients of Arnar that needs a solution similar to WPForms.
+OpenForms is a simple control panel for websites that need a form solution, it works similar to WPForms.

 # Project Specifications
 Rules that should be followed while developing the project